sdisdabiz/Hello-World/README.md

 # Hello-World
-Im learnign code and so excited, been a life long dream and this is so helpful!
+Im learning code and so excited, been a life long dream and this is so helpful!
 Thank You